ardumont/emacs-live-packs/README.md

 ### packs

-If you want to use one of those packs, you need to install one by default, `install-packages-pack`.
+If you want to use one of those packs, you need to also install one by default, [install-packages-pack](https://github.com/ardumont/install-packages-pack).

-This one is in charge of setup different repositories (marmalade, milkbox, etc...).
+This one is in charge of setuping different repositories (marmalade, milkbox, elpa, etc...).
 Also, it installs a utility function `install-packs` to download packages from those repositories.
+This utility function is used throughout all the previous packs referenced.

 ## clone